arpatterson31/gen-z-front-end/README.md

 # Gen Z Translation App

-This application is designed to bridge the generation gap by facilitating communication between Boomers, Millennials, and Gen Z individuals.
-It provides a simple and intuitive interface for translating slang, jargon, and cultural references between these three generations.
+This application is designed to bridge the generation gap by facilitating communication between Boomers and Gen Z individuals.
+It provides a simple and intuitive interface for translating slang, jargon, and cultural references between these two generations.

 ## Features

-- Translate slang, jargon, and cultural references from Boomer to Millennial, Millennial to Gen Z, and vice versa.
+- Translate slang, jargon, and cultural references from Boomer to Gen Z, and vice versa.
 - User-friendly interface for entering text and receiving translations.
 - Real-time translation with minimal latency.
 - Mobile-responsive design for use on various devices.